MLB and players’ union at impasse over universal DH, expanded postseason in 2021

 Several weeks later — and less than a month before pitchers and catchers are scheduled to report to spring training — there still is no deal between MLB and its union that would allow for a DH on all teams.

-MLB’s collective bargaining agreement expires in December, and many observers expect to see a universal DH in the 2022 season after it is adopted in a new CBA.
+MLB’s collective bargaining agreement expires in December, and many observers expect to see a universal DH in 2022 after it is adopted in a new CBA.
 How that issue will be resolved for the upcoming season remains to be seen, but Monday’s impasse did nothing to dispel NL pitchers’ plans to work on their bunting skills.

 Read more: